gabriel-kwesie/conifgure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now open Active Directory Users and Computers > right-click the _EMPLOYEES folder and refresh > within the folder pick any name/username that was created with the script > now log in to the client VM using mydomain.com\(picked name/username) and password as Password1
+Now open Active Directory Users and Computers > right-click the _EMPLOYEES folder and refresh > within the folder pick any name/username that was created with the script > now log in to the client VM using mydomain.com\(picked name/username) and password is Password1 due to the script default
 </p>
 <br />